artcuddy/project5-foodsnap-backend/README.md

 ```
 import dj_database_url
 ```
-7. In settings.pygo to the database section* and change it to the following code to seperate production and development environments
+7. In settings.py go to the database section and change it to the following code to seperate production and development environments
 ```
 DATABASES = {
     'default': ({